akirataguchi115/mscthesis/README.md

 week 7 plan review

-week 8 write Introduction *
+week 8 continue Introduction *

 week 9 finish Introduction and the beginning of Methods, ask hints from supervisor